 What is COUNTA (Excel Countif Not Blank)?

-The COUNTA Function is categorized under Statistical functions and will calculate the number of cells that are not blank within a given set of values.
+The COUNTA Function is categorized under Excel Statistical functions.
+It will calculate the number of cells that are not blank within a given set of values.
 The COUNTA function is also commonly referred to as the Excel COUNTIF Not Blank formula.

 Excel Countif Not Blank Formula